 How To Use The Vegan Bacon Bits

-- Salads: Sprinkle the bacon bits over a fresh green salad or vegan Caesar salad, or make a row of bits in this vegan Cobb salad.
+- Sprinkle the bacon bits over a fresh green salad or Vegan Caesar Salad, or make a row of bits in this Vegan Cobb Salad.

-- Baked Potatoes: Top steaming baked potatoes or sweet potatoes with a generous helping of vegan bacon bits, along with vegan sour cream, chives, and shredded vegan cheese.
+- Top steaming baked potatoes or sweet potatoes with a generous helping of vegan bacon bits, along with vegan sour cream, chives, and shredded vegan cheese.

-- Breakfast Dishes: Top over scrambled tofu, vegan omelet, or sprinkle over avocado toast for a savory breakfast twist.
+- Top over High Protein Tofu Scramble, Vegan Spanish Omelet, or sprinkle over avocado toast for a savory breakfast twist.

-- Soups and Stews: Enhance the flavor and texture of soups and stews by adding the bacon bits as a garnish before serving.
+- Enhance the flavor and texture of vegan soups and stews by adding the bacon bits as a garnish before serving.
 Try it on Vegan Split Pea Soup with Barley and Butternut Squash.

-- Pasta Dishes: Stir into creamy pasta sauces or sprinkle over mac and cheese for a contrasting crispy element.
+- Stir into creamy pasta sauces or sprinkle over Vegan Baked Mac and Cheese for a contrasting crispy element.

 Storage

-- Storing Vegan Bacon Bits: Once the TVP bacon bits have cooled down, transfer them to an airtight container and refrigerate, where they’ll stay fresh for a couple of weeks.
+- Once the TVP bacon bits have cooled down, transfer them to an airtight container and refrigerate, where they’ll stay fresh for a couple of weeks.
 Though, if I'm honest, I usually leave mine on the counter for easy snacking and take them with me on long hikes.
 But for food safety (and to avoid any mishaps), keeping them refrigerated is your best bet.

 TVP by itself has a mild, bland flavor, making it excellent for absorbing seasonings and mimicking the taste of various types of meat when properly cooked and seasoned.
 It's also chewy when hydrated.